zybbigpy/TAPW/data/README.md

 ## neighbour list

-By usinhg KDTree algorithm, we construct neighbour list in running.
+By using KDTree algorithm, we construct neighbour list in running.